-We are already in the second half of 2021, and I haven’t written about the state of the Google Nest integration with Home Assistant for some time.
-The Google Nest integration covers the Google Nest Cam and the Google Nest Thermostat, along with its sensors.
-Google Nest smart speakers have always had a decent integration with Home Assistant, as they support casting media.
-Unfortunately, the Google Nest Protect smoke and carbon monoxide detector is not yet accessible.
+As we navigate through the latter half of 2021, it's high time to revisit the current state of Google Nest integration with Home Assistant.
+This integration encompasses Google Nest Cam and Google Nest Thermostat, along with their respective sensors.
+Google Nest smart speakers have consistently demonstrated solid integration with Home Assistant, thanks to their media casting capabilities.
+Regrettably, the Google Nest Protect smoke and carbon monoxide detector remains inaccessible.

-Many things have changed since Google gave up the Works with Nest program and replaced it with the Smart Device Management (SDM) API.
-While the integration does cost a one-time fee of US$5, it is now back to where it once was.
+Significant changes have occurred since Google abandoned the Works with Nest program in favour of the Smart Device Management (SDM) API.
+Although this shift entails a one-time fee of US$5, the integration has returned to its former glory.

 How does Google Nest integration with Home Assistant work?

-Unfortunately, Google does not allow any local control of Nest's hardware yet.
-For that reason, the integration with Home Assistant relies on cloud pushes.
-Although the integration will stop working whenever your internet goes down, it does receive a platinum score on the Integration Quality Scale.
-What that means for you, the user, are superfast reactions to changes and an excellent experience.
+Regrettably, Google does not allow any local control of Nest's hardware yet.
+Consequently, integration with Home Assistant hinges on cloud pushes.
+Although this renders the integration inoperative during internet outages, it has earned a platinum rating on the Integration Quality Scale.
+The result for users is an incredibly responsive and top-notch experience.

 As already mentioned, the integration does require a payment of US$5.
 This is a one-time payment and not a monthly or yearly fee.
 But there is no way of avoiding the payment.
 To be fair to Google Nest, this is a much better way of handling things compared to what, for example, Wyze is currently doing.
 There is one more requirement you need to fulfil: You must access Home Assistant over SSL and a public top-level domain.
 Google rightfully does everything to protect your credentials.